viajook/grpc-springboot-example/README.md

-# grpc-springboot-example
+# Compile with:

-Compile with: mvn clean install
+mvn clean install

-# grpc.port
+# gRPC Server Port
 Add the grpc port to your application.properties grpc.port=8084